 The UI offers a number of professional development resources for faculty and staff.
 Refer to the UI’s Learning & Development page for more information.
 Note, the UI also offers a Tuition Assistance Program for eligible employees.

 Have a suggestion?
 Need to provide some anonymous feedback?
 Use the HR Suggestion Box to submit your comments.

 Annually, faculty and staff are invited to nominate colleagues for one of the CoE Excellence Awards.
-The nomination and selection process occurs during the spring semester, with award winner announced at the CoE’s awards event held in May.
+The nomination and selection process occurs during the spring semester, with award winner announced at the CoE’s awards event held in the Spring Semester.

 The nomination process is done electronically via the CoE Excellence Award Nomination Form.
-More information about each award, including required nomination materials and eligibility can be found here.
 Nominations for the faculty awards, the staff research award, and the PhD award are evaluated by the CoE Awards Committee.
 Nominations for the remaining staff awards are evaluated by an awards committee from the Engineering Staff Advisory Council.

 Details about the awards and a list of past winners can be found here.